The most recent general election was October 16, 2017.

 For women running for municipal office, Ready for Her offers tips to launch your campaign.

-- Roles and responsibilities of officials in local government
+- Roles and responsibilities of municipal officials

 - Pecuniary Interest for Municipal Councillors